 /) or colons (

 - SMTP Email Server(s): Enter at least one SMTP server that you want to use to send the email.
 If entering multiple SMTP servers, use a comma to separate each one.
-The servers will be tried in the order that they are specified until one is found to accept the message.
+The servers are tried in the order that they are specified until one is found to accept the message.

 To Email Address(es): Enter at least one email address to receive the email.
 If entering multiple recipients, use a comma to separate each one.

 - From Email Address: Enter the email address that you want the email to appear from when the recipient(s) read the email.

 Optional Settings: Click to expand additional optional settings:

 - Use SSL/TLS: Select the checkbox to encrypt the email using SSL/TLS protocol.

 - CC Email Address(es): Enter one or more email addresses to receive a copy of the email.
 If entering multiple copied recipients, use a comma to separate each one.

 - BCC Email Address(es): Enter one or more email addresses to receive a blind copy of the email.
 If entering multiple blind-copied recipients, use a comma to separate each one.

 - Reply to Email Address: Enter the email address that you want replies to be sent to by default.
 This may be useful if you send the email from a common account but want replies to go to a personal email account.

 - Use Authentication: Select the checkbox if the SMTP server requires authentication.
-Upon selecting this option, the Account and Password fields below become enabled for you to enter your authentication credentials.
+On selecting this option, the Account and Password fields below become enabled for you to enter your authentication credentials.

 Subject and Message: Enter the subject and body to use for the email.
 To use global variables, project variables, or Jitterbit variables in the Message, enter them manually or begin by typing an open square bracket

 [into the field to display a list of existing variables to choose from.